JavierTobar/Concurrency/README.md

 This repo is meant to showcase different implementations of concurrency in Java.

-It highlights potential problems and fixes.
+It highlights potential problems as well as their corresponding solutions.